sinisterlord/Hacktoberfest2022/CONTRIBUTING.md

 - Generate a pull request into the original repo :)

 # More !
-- Do Good contributuions only.
+- Do Good contributions only.
 - PRs will be merged after proper review.
-- Explain a little bit about the changes you did in the PR comments.
+- Explain about the changes you did in the PR comments.